 There is nothing in current Maryland statute that requires vaccinations for education employees.
-There are vaccination requirements for students in statute, but a coronavirus vaccine for children is only in the early stages of development and obviously not an existing statutory requirement for students.
-The legislature, however, may add specific vaccines to the list of mandatory vaccines for students.
-The General Assembly can pass laws to require vaccinations for school employees and other employee groups.
-MSEA expects that such a requirement would have some opt out provisions, such as for health and religious considerations.
+There are vaccination requirements for students in statute, but a coronavirus vaccine for children is only in the early stages of development, and obviously not an existing statutory requirement for students.
+The legislature, however, may add to the list of mandatory vaccines for students.
+The General Assembly may pass laws to require vaccinations for school employees and other employee groups, but none have been proposed so far concerning the coronavirus.
+MSEA will monitor all legislation and expects that such a requirement would have some opt-out provisions, such as for disabilities and religious considerations.

 Generally, the answer to this question is yes.
 However, because statutes require public school employers to bargain with the exclusive bargaining representative regarding working conditions, such a requirement would arguably have to be negotiated.

 In any discussion surrounding this topic, there would most likely be exemptions from a vaccine mandate for strongly and sincerely held religious beliefs or for those employees who have a disability covered by the law so long as any exemption does not create an undue burden for the employer, understanding that an employer has a legal duty to provide a safe and healthy workplace.